-Judge orders release, redaction of affidavit used to search Trump’s home
+Judge Orders Justice Department to Redact Affidavit Used to Search Trump’s Home in Advance of Possible Unsealing

-WEST PALM BEACH, Fla. — A federal judge Thursday ordered the government to redact and ultimately release a version of the highly sensitive warrant affidavit that was used to justify a search by the FBI last week of former President Donald Trump’s private home and club.
+WEST PALM BEACH, Fla. — A federal judge ordered the government Thursday to propose redactions to the highly sensitive affidavit that was used to justify a search warrant executed by the FBI last week at former President Donald Trump’s private home and club, saying he was inclined to unseal parts of it.

-Ruling from the bench, the judge, Bruce Reinhart, said that there were portions of the affidavit that “could be presumptively unsealed.”
+Ruling from the bench, the judge, Bruce Reinhart, said it was “very important” that the public have as “much information” as it can about the search at Mar-a-Lago, Trump’s Florida residence, noting that there were portions of the affidavit that “could be presumptively unsealed.”

-“Whether those portions would be meaningful for the public or the media,” he added, was not for him to decide.
+“Whether those portions would be meaningful for the public or the media,” Reinhart added, was not for him to decide.
+He acknowledged that the redaction process can often be extensive and effectively turn documents into “meaningless gibberish.”

-Reinhart’s surprising decision struck a middle course between the Justice Department, which wanted to keep the affidavit entirely under wraps as its investigation into Trump’s handling of classified documents continued and a group of news media organizations, which requested that it be released in full to the public.
+Reinhart’s decision struck a middle course between the Justice Department, which wanted to keep the affidavit entirely under wraps as its investigation into Trump’s handling of classified documents continued, and a group of news organizations, which requested that it be released in full to the public.

 Warrant affidavits — which are written and sworn to by federal agents before a search takes place — contain detailed information about criminal investigations and are almost always kept under seal until charges are filed.